 Aside from the fundamental features mentioned above, some ERP manufacturing software offers additional nice-to-have features:

 With this feature, business owners can work out their manufacturing plans ahead of time and arrange different plans.

 Specifically, they can set the start date, finish date, expected lead time, or set the due date for each plan.
 Having a calendar that visually maps out all plans will give the manager an overview of their business.
 As a result, they can utilize resources in the most effective manner.

 Lot number/serial number management

 The second type is the lot and the serial number of the finished product.
 This helps the business owner know which product and how much they produced.
-Business owner can also track inventory age to make the appropriate decisions, such as selling items of old age or running a promotion campaign.
+Business owners can also track inventory age to make the appropriate decisions, such as selling items of old age or running a promotion campaign.

 Multi-stage production management